Star Wars: Episode III – Revenge of the Sith (video game): Handhelds

 The handheld versions of the game are played as a 2.5D side-scrolling beat 'em up game, where players can freely choose to play as either Obi-Wan or Anakin, traversing across roughly a dozen levels to battle a variety of enemies and occasionally dodge deadly hazards, such as a laser trap or a missile launcher.
-Both characters have nearly identical attack moves, and can gain access to special unlockable moves that can be unleashed when a "fury" or "focus" gauge is filled up during battle.
+Both characters have nearly identical attack moves and can gain access to special unlockable moves that can be unleashed when a "fury" or "focus" gauge is filled up during battle.
 A few levels involve boss battles against characters with melee weapons, who usually can only be damaged after the player carefully recognizes and blocks an attack, and some other levels end with a miniboss fight against a vehicle or elite enemy.
-The Nintendo DS version also exclusively adds extra 3D space battle levels that require the player to shoot down a series of targets or enemies.
+The Nintendo DS version also features exclusive 3D space battle levels that require the player to shoot down a series of targets or enemies.

-As with the PlayStation 2 and Xbox versions, players are given a chance to upgrade their character's attacks and abilities, unlock new abilities and improve their stats after completing a level.
-Players purchase upgrades with "customization points", which are found during a level, collected from destroying small portions of the scenery or earned by finishing the level at a quicker pace or with good combat efficiency.
+As with the PS2 and Xbox versions, players are given a chance to upgrade their character's attacks and abilities, unlock new abilities, and improve their stats after completing a level.
+Players purchase upgrades with "customization points", which are found during a level, collected from destroying small portions of the scenery, or earned by finishing the level at a quicker pace or with good combat efficiency.
 Players must deflect all blaster bolts manually by pressing a button, while well-timed presses can allow the player to deflect them straight back.

-The Game Boy Advance version of the game allows two players to link up and participate in exclusive co-op missions as Anakin and Obi-Wan, or have the two of them fight off endless waves of enemies and see who can survive the longest.
+The GBA version of the game allows two players to link up and participate in exclusive co-op missions as Anakin and Obi-Wan across three planets featured in Genndy Tartakovsky's Star Wars: Clone Wars 2003 microseries (Dantooine, Muunilinst and Yavin 4), or have the two of them fight off endless waves of enemies and see who can survive the longest.
 The Nintendo DS version exclusively features 3D multiplayer space battles that take advantage of the DS' graphical capabilities and allow players to pilot and battle with iconic vehicles from both the prequel and original eras of Star Wars, such as the Millennium Falcon.